On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: Introduction

-We validate this experimentally via our Latent Space Algebra (LSA) benchmark.
-By employing a recursive linear probing protocol, we demonstrate that while ViT representations maintain fidelity for abelian transformations, they suffer a catastrophic structural collapse on non-solvable manifolds as the compositional depth increases.
+These theoretical limits are empirically validated via the \textbf{Latent Space Algebra (LSA)} benchmark.
+By employing a recursive linear probing protocol, it is demonstrated that while ViT representations maintain fidelity for abelian transformations, they undergo a structural degradation on non-solvable relations as the compositional depth increases.

-Our contributions are: \begin{itemize} \item We formalize spatial representation as a group homomorphism problem, classifying task hardness by algebraic structure (abelian vs. solvable non-abelian vs. non-solvable). \item We establish a complexity-theoretic boundary, proving that constant-depth ViTs with polynomial precision cannot efficiently capture the topological structure of non-solvable groups (e.g., $\mathrm{SO}(3)$) under standard conjectures. \item We introduce the Latent Space Algebra benchmark and employ linear probing to empirically validate that ViTs fail to model non-abelian dynamics faithfully. \end{itemize}
+\textbf{Contributions.} This study provides three primary contributions: \textbf{(1) Algebraic Formalization:} Spatial representation is cast as a group homomorphism problem, categorizing task hardness by the solvability of the underlying transformation group. \textbf{(2) Complexity Boundary Proof:} It is formally established that constant-depth ViTs are theoretically incapable of capturing non-solvable structures (e.g., 3D rotations) under standard complexity conjectures. \textbf{(3) Algebraic Benchmark and Empirical Validation:} Departing from conventional task- or phenomenon-driven paradigms, we propose the LSA benchmark to evaluate spatial reasoning through the lens of algebraic structures.
+Empirical evaluations on LSA successfully validate our theoretical insights, demonstrating a significant degradation in ViT representations when modeling non-solvable dynamics.